 Immunologists have known that fermented foods help fight allergy symptoms for almost 20 years [R].

 Polyamines that are present in sauerkraut reduce allergic lung and intestinal responses [R].
 Food allergy rates are lower in children who have high polyamine intake in their diet in their first year of life [R].
+Tip: Include fermented foods like sauerkraut daily into your diet if you suffer from allergies.

 13. Skin benefits